 Treatments & How Nutrition Impacts Diarrhea

 Nutrition plays a significant role in a healthy cat stool.
-Poor nutrition may lead to chronic (ongoing) diarrhea, so an assessment of your cat's nutrition will be conducted by your vet.
-They may recommend switching cat foods as a course of treatment.
-A lower-fat food or food richer in complex carbohydrates and digestible complex carbohydrates with added fiber may be recommended.
+Poor nutrition may lead to chronic (ongoing) diarrhea, so your veterinarian will probably assess your cat's nutrition.
+Depending on what is causing your cat’s diarrhea, your veterinarian may recommend a food with lower fat, richer in complex carbohydrates, and/or with added fiber.

 In cases where food allergies are a concern, a series of nutritional trials may be necessary to determine the cat's ideal meal plan.
 Hydrolyzed foods or novel protein foods are commonly recommended for these cats.